MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-install-private-package.md

 ---
-title: Install a Private Package as a requirement in Data Workflows Project.
+title: Install a Private Package as a requirement in Data workflows.
-description: This tutorial helps to install a Private Package as a requirement in Data Workflows Project. ms.reviewer: xupxhou ms.author: abnarain
+description: This tutorial helps to install a Private Package as a requirement in Data workflows. ms.reviewer: xupxhou ms.author: abnarain
 author: abnarain